Ohio Turnpike: Services

 The Ohio Turnpike has had service plazas since its inception.
 Service plazas differ from typical freeway rest areas in that they offer amenities such as 24-hour food and fuel service; motorists do not have to pass through toll booths to re-fuel, use the restroom, or eat.

-In 1998, The Ohio Turnpike Commission began modernizing its service plazas, first demolishing the original plazas and then reconstructing them from the ground up.
+In 1998, the Ohio Turnpike Commission began modernizing the service plazas, first demolishing the original plazas and then reconstructing them from the ground up.
+Initially, the new plazas were rebranded by signage depicting them as "travel centers", but reverted to the original nomenclature.

 In addition to modern restrooms, the new plazas offer several fast food choices, which vary between the plazas.
 They also include ATMs, gift shops, travel information counters, Wi-Fi internet access, and facilities for truck drivers, including shower facilities, lounge, and laundry areas.
 Sunoco fuel stations are provided at all service plazas along the Ohio Turnpike.
 The company signed a new contract to operate all 16 plazas on the Ohio Turnpike beginning in 2012.
 Facilities for overnight RV campers are provided at the service plazas located at mile markers 20, 76, 139, and 197.

 Service plazas are located in pairs (one for each side of the turnpike) near mile markers 20, 76, 100, 139, 170, 197, and 237.
-The service plazas located at mile marker 49 were demolished in 2011 and were not rebuilt.

-The service plazas located in Lucas County west of Toledo at mile marker 49 were the least utilized.
-The Ohio Turnpike Commission eventually demolished them, and plans construction of new plazas between mile markers 20 and 49; the new facility will most likely be located in Fulton County and is expected to open after 2012.
-Due to the lack of a municipal water/sewer system, the service plazas located near mile marker 20 in Williams County were demolished in 2006, though they were eventually rebuilt and reopened on June 29, 2011.
-The plazas at mile 237 reopened in 2013.
-As of May 2022, a toll plaza is under construction at milepost 49 in Lucas County where the service plaza used to be, and it will be the first toll plaza on the turnpike to have highway-speed E-ZPass lanes.
+The Oak Openings and Fallen Timbers service plazas in Lucas County west of Toledo at mile marker 49 were the least utilized, so were closed and demolished; the Swanton toll barrier was later built at the site.
+A replacement pair of plazas had been planned to be built to the west in Fulton County, but ultimately were not built.
+Due to the lack of a municipal water/sewer system, the Indian Meadow and Tiffin River service plazas located near mile marker 20 in Williams County were demolished in 2006, though they were eventually rebuilt and reopened on June 29, 2011.
+The Glacier Hills and Mahoning Valley Service Plazas at mile 237 - also initially fated to be closed and demolished permanently - reopened in 2013.

 Since the turnpike opened, the Ohio Turnpike Commission has contracted with the Ohio State Highway Patrol (OSHP) District 10 to provide law enforcement, as well as assistance to disabled or stranded motorists.
 The Patrol is the only law enforcement agency with jurisdiction on the turnpike.
 It monitors Citizen's Band channel 9 for distress calls.